mutiaree/CapstoneProjectWebScraping/README.md

 # Web-Scrapping using Beautifulsoup

-Projek ini dikembangkan sebagai salah satu capstone project dari Algoritma Academy Data Analytics Specialization.
-Deliverables yang diharapkan dari projek ini adalah melakukan simple webscrapping untuk mendapatkan informasi.
-Untuk step by step guide, Bapak Ibu dipersilahkan untuk membuka git saya [Click here](https://github.com/t3981-h/Webscrapping-with-BeautifulSoup "Webscrapping with Beautiful Soup").
-Kita juga akan memanfaatkan flask dashboard sederhana untuk menampilkan hasil scrap dan visualisasi kita.
+This project was developed as one of the capstone projects of the Algorithm Academy Data Analytics Specialization.
+The expected deliverables from this project are to do a simple web scraping to get information.
+I'll also make use of a simple flask dashboard to display my scrap results and visualizations.

 ## Dependencies